 - Pupils: size, symmetry and reaction.

 - Level of any spinal cord injury (limb movements, spontaneous respiratory effort).

-- Oxygenation, ventilation, perfusion, drugs, alcohol and hypoglycaemia may all also affect the level of consciousness.
+- Level of consciousness - oxygenation, ventilation, perfusion, drugs, alcohol and hypoglycaemia may all also affect this.

 Patients should be re-evaluated frequently at regular intervals, as deterioration can occur rapidly and often patients can be lucid following a significant head injury before worsening.
 Signs such as pupil asymmetry or dilation, impaired or absent light reflexes, and hemiplegia/weakness all suggest an expanding intracranial mass or diffuse oedema.
 This requires IV mannitol, ventilation and urgent neurosurgical opinion.
 Hypertonic saline can be used as an alternative to mannitol especially in hypovolaemic patients.